How to Build Simple React App (Part 1)

 App.js (Home.jsx)

 Finally, we need to modify App component.
 First, all files are renamed and moved to appropriate locations (check file structure scheme).
-Everything else stays same, only imports are changed so that they match new file structure.
-Affected imports are shown in following code snippet.
+Everything else stays the same, only imports are changed so that they match the new file structure.
+Affected imports are shown in the following code snippet.

 // src/components/Home/Home.jsx